-Importantly, flexible ISAs will become 'flexible' automatically – you won't need to do anything.
-Flexibility can apply to both variable and fixed rate cash ISAs though even providers that allow it, don't all offer flexibility on all their products.
+Importantly, flexible ISAs are 'flexible' automatically – you don't need to do anything.
+Flexibility can apply to both variable and fixed rate cash ISAs, though some providers that allow it don't offer flexibility on all their products.
 See below for the list of banks and building societies operating flexible cash ISAs.

-There are two further key point to understand about flexible ISAs.
+There are two further key points to understand about flexible ISAs.

 It's optional, providers don't have to offer flexibility – it's a function of some ISAs.
 The rules state it's up to individual providers whether they make their ISAs flexible or not, like how they can choose whether to allow transfers of past years' ISA cash.
 Even among those that allow it, some don't allow flexibility on their fixed rate ISAs (if a fixed ISA is flexible you still have to pay the interest penalty for early withdrawal).
 See below for the list of banks and building societies operating flexible cash ISAs.